old-horizon/selenium-k8s-dynamic-grid/README.md

 ## Special thanks

-This project is highly inspired by Zalenium and Selenoid, which provides same functions for Selenium Grid 3.
+This project is highly inspired by Zalenium and Selenoid, which provides similar functions for Selenium Grid 3.